benofbrown/darksouls/Elden_Ring.md

 Not a speedrun, but a glitch free kinda fast but still possible for normal people route.

+# Levelling strategy

+1. After the initial levelling up so we can use Moonveil, the next priority is getting Vigour to 30.
+2. Then level Intelligence to 57.
+With Rennala's hat that takes us to the 60 we need for Comet Azur.
+3. Level Vigour to 40.
+4. Rest of the points go in to Mind.

+# General Boss Strategy

+The general strategy in most boss fights now is spam Transient Moonlight (heavy attack version) until they are dead, using Mimic Tear once we've got it.
+There are a few exceptions:

+- Borealis the Freezing Fog: Rock Sling aimed at the head until stagger, then riposte with Moonveil.
+- Not really a boss but the Draconic Tree Sentinel before Maliketh: Terra Magica, infinite FP and Comet Azur.
+- Gideon Ofnir the All Knowing: Terra Magica, infinite FP and Comet Azur.
+- Radagon of the Golden Order: Use Greatshield Soldier ashes to pin them down then Terra Magica, infinite FP and Comet Azur.
+Elden Beast is back to Transient Moonlight spam.

 # Starting the run

 - Start a new game as a Samurai.